 - All meetings must be non-secretive, open to the public and free of charge.
 Meeting rooms may be reserved by individuals/groups for educational studying or tutoring purposes but reservations are limited to a maximum of 4 hours at a time.

-- A Laptop, LCD projector, and TV/DVD player are available for use by groups.
+- Hardware such as a Laptop, LCD projector, and TV/DVD player are available for use by groups.
 Prior arrangements must be made for the use of the equipment.
 Damage due to misuse of this equipment is the responsibility of the group using the equipment.
+The library does not provide any office supplies for meetings.

 - Organizations holding meetings will be held responsible for any damage to rooms or contents.
 Each group shall be responsible for setting up and cleaning up after use.
 Rooms must be left in a neat and orderly condition.

-- The library does not provide any supplies for meetings.
-Food is permitted in the Inner Circle but not in the Carnegie, Fulmer, or Loucks meeting rooms.
+- Food is permitted in the Inner Circle but not in the Carnegie, Fulmer, or Loucks meeting rooms.